18F/trello-card-tracker/README.md

 `node  cli.js [options]`

 - -s   Run the stage manager class with an optional stages file parameter.
+Without the file it will default to `data/stages.yaml`.
-Without the file it will default to `stages.yaml`.
+- -r   Run the card recorder with an optional stages file parameter.
+Without the file it will default to `data/stages.yaml`.
-- -c   Run the cardrecorder with an optional stages file parameter.
-Without the file it will default to `stages.yaml`.
+- -c   Run the card creator with an optional stages file parameter.
+Without the file it will default to `data/stages.yaml`.

 ##### Coming Soon